HomeFAQ

 • Check: physical check mailed to you

-Note: If you see a page that says you’re locked out, you have exceeded your login attempts or your access has expired.
-Please contact your claims representative.
+If you see a page that says you’re locked out, you have exceeded your login attempts or access expired.
+If you continue to need help, contact Claims Care at 800.442.0593

 A confirmation page will display after you have submitted your payment type.
 You will also receive an email.